WoodMaz/family-tree/README.md

 * name
 * surname
 * dates of birth and death
-* id of mother, father and spouse
+* id of parents and spouse
 * note

 ### TODO list

-Database:
-* consider whether the database should be changed to SQL

 Application:
 * create methods for updating and deleting family members